TenebrisNoctua/ServerAuthority/docs/examples/admin/fly.md

 Players.PlayerAdded:Connect(onPlayerAdded)
 ```

 And that's all!
 Hitting the "Play" button should allow you to test our new admin command.
-You are free to change the Server code as much as you like, to implement an input-based system where player can press certain keys to start or stop flying.
+You are free to change the Server code as much as you like, to implement an input-based system where the player can press certain keys, or use a certain command string, to start or stop flying.